simpleanalytics/docs/_docs/36_legal/05_data-collection.md

 <img loading="lazy" src="https://assets.simpleanalytics.com/images/drawings/cookie.png" style="float: right; margin-left: 1rem; transform: rotate(260deg); width: 150px;">

 We care a great deal about the privacy of your visitors.
-Cookies are something that can track visitors across multiple pages or even multiple websites.
-For us this is a hard no. This goes for all similar technologies like (but not limited to) [local storage](https://en.wikipedia.org/wiki/Web_storage#Local_and_session_storage), [session cookies](https://en.wikipedia.org/wiki/HTTP_cookie#Session_cookie), [fingerprinting](<https://en.wikipedia.org/wiki/Fingerprint_(computing)>), and IP address hashing.
+Cookies can track visitors across websites or even devices, and that’s a hard no for us.
+The same goes for any tracking technology, including local storage, session cookies, fingerprinting, and IP address hashing.

 ### IP addresses